Starr County rolling back COVID-related emergency orders

 Starr County Judge Eloy Vera officially ended all county stay-at-home and stay-safe orders effective immediately.

-Vera made the announcement Wednesday where he said he's leaving social distance responsibilities up to county residents.
+Vera made the announcement Wednesday during a virtual press conference where he said he's leaving social distance responsibilities up to county residents.

 "Our death rate has dropped to almost zero,” Starr County Health Authority Dr. Antonio Falcon said.
 “I think maybe in the month of April, we may have had one or two deaths."